TV Tropes Needs Your Help

 - HK-47 from Knights of the Old Republic, and his HK-50 knockoffs from the sequel.

 - Cut content makes the HK-50s worse.
 HK-47 is proud of generally being a precision weapon that doesn't have to resort to wanton slaughter.
 The HK-50s refer to their function as wanton slaughter.
+As a result, HK-47 finds the very existence of the HK-50s deeply offensive.

 - Possibly inspired by HK-47, PROXY, your Robot Buddy from The Force Unleashed, is programmed to try to kill you again and again.
 What makes him different from HK is that PROXY is friends with Starkiller when he's not trying to kill him, and doesn't seem to understand that fulfilling his primary function would also mean the end of their friendship.